Keeping the BitBabbler hardware minimal, auditable, and verifiable

 In the final design that we've so far settled on, folding the stream twice is enough to make it very close to perfectly white again.
 Whether that was more than enough, or not quite enough, to pass even the most rigorous statistical verification on very long streams of bits, varied from device to device and with the speed we clocked bits out of them, due to small differences in component tolerances.
 After more rounds of experimenting, some changes to the component selection and some further modifications to the PCB design, we improved that a bit more again.
 Since folding it twice is equivalent to mixing the output of four devices together, we then also built a device with four generators on the same board, that can be individually selected for testing, or run all together to achieve the same result as the folding, but at four times the output bitrate.

 After an intensive period of testing on the first hundred devices we have fabricated, we've settled on a set of 'safe' defaults which we think should give good results for all devices, taking into account the expected (and observed) component and production tolerances and a wide range of operating environments.
-Unless configured otherwise, the software will clock bits out at a rate of 2.5 Mbps, folding the output of a quad TRNG once, and of the single generators three times.
-We have individual devices we've been able to clock at 4 Mbps (and all devices can be clocked even faster than that, but the quality of entropy will degrade as the speed is increased too far), and we have quad devices that produce excellent quality output without any folding at all – but we've elected to use conservative defaults because for most users that will still provide entropy faster than they are likely to be consuming it, and we'd like those people to be able to just plug it in and use it immediately, without needing to experiment for a set of optimum parameters.
+Unless configured otherwise, the software will default to clocking bits out at a rate of 2.5 Mbps, folding the output of a quad TRNG once, and of the single generators three times.
+We have individual devices that we've been able to clock reliably at 5 Mbps (and all devices can be clocked even faster than that, up to 30 Mbps, but the whiteness of the raw stream will degrade as the speed is increased too far), and we have quad devices which produce excellent quality output without any folding at all – but we've elected to use conservative defaults because for most users that will still provide fresh entropy much faster than they are likely to be consuming it in normal use, and we'd like those people to be able to just plug it in and use it immediately, without needing to experiment for a set of optimum parameters.
 For people who do want to do that though, both the bitrate and level of folding are software selectable.

 Us throwing every test we can think of at this to prove the practice lives up to the theory is one thing, but the really important part is that it continues to pass sanity testing while it's actually in use on a live system.
 All the prior proof in the world isn't worth anything if a device has malfunctioned on site, for whatever reason, and is happily flooding your entropy pool with bad bits.